ONLINE HELP

 <File name>: Character string

-Name and full (or relative) path of file (up to 260 characters).
+Name and full or relative path of the file (up to 260 characters).
 A UNC path can be used.

 WindowsLinux This parameter can be in Ansi or Unicode format.